fiduswriter/mathml2omml/README.md

 LGPL v.3.0 or later.

+The xml parser/stringifier in the `parse-stringify`-folder is based upon [html-parse-stringify](https://github.com/henrikjoreteg/html-parse-stringify) (MIT).

 License of test files depends on source of files.

 Some test fixtures fall under other licenses/copyrights.
-See the LICENSE and copyirght.txt files in the different test fixture folders.
+See the LICENSE and copyright.txt files in the different test fixture folders.

 Remaining test fixtures fall under the same license and copyright as the source code.